What happens to Time when the moon shines on a sundial?

 Since the death of her father about a year ago, 13-year-old Araminta 'Minty' Cane has been understandably despondent.
 Her mother Kate decides Minty needs to get away to the country for a break and arranges for her to stay with her godmother, 'Aunt' Mary1 in the village of Belton in Lincolnshire, which is where she herself stayed when young and always felt was a 'happening sort of place' where 'something was happening'.
 Shortly afterwards her mother is hit by a lorry and spends the rest of the story in a coma.

 Between being ferried to the hospital and back by her mother's work colleague (and potential boyfriend) John Benson, Minty spends her free time exploring the neighbouring churchyard and particularly the grounds of Belton House, which is open to the public.
 When she walks through the churchyard, the weather and amount of daylight suddenly changes whenever she turns a particular corner, sending shivers down her spine.
-After talking to 'Old' World who tells her that she must save the children and only she has the key, apparently discussing ghosts, she discovers the Moondial.
-This is a seemingly sentient sundial, decorated with statues of Chronos and Eros - the great healers, Time and Love - holding up the dial and gnomon.
-When she stands on its plinth and touches the statue of Eros, she is sent her back in time.
+On the way there she meets 'Old' World, a strange old man who works at Belton.
+He tells her mysteriously that she must save the children and only she has the key, but apparently not discussing children alive today.
+She then discovers the Moondial.
+This is a seemingly sentient sundial, decorated with statues of Chronos and Eros - the great healers, Time and Love - who support the dial.
+When she stands on its plinth and touches the statue of Eros she is sent back in time.

 Only other children, particularly Tom and Sarah, seem able to see Minty when she is in the past.
-Minty willingly accepts her mission to save these two children in the past, convinced that by saving the children from their own times and helping them escape into Moontime she will also wake her mother from the coma, with unconsciousness another form of Moontime.
-Yet this is made more difficult when a lodger comes to stay in Aunt Mary's house; Miss Raven calls herself a professional ghost hunter and is as interested in the contents of Minty's room and the books she is reading as the legends concerning Belton House.
+Minty willingly accepts her mission to save these two children in the past, convinced that by doing so and helping them escape into Moontime she will also wake her mother from the coma, with unconsciousness another form of Moontime.
+Yet this is made more difficult when a lodger comes to stay in Aunt Mary's house; Miss Raven calls herself a professional ghost hunter.
+Though Raven is superficially interested in the legends concerning Belton House, she seems more obsessed with the contents of Minty's room and even snatches the books Minty is reading.

 But I am a beautiful woman, such beautiful, smooth white skin.
 Do you not find me beautiful, Sarah?
 Do you?
 Tell me, do you?
 Oh yes!
 Yes!
 And beautiful faces need mirrors, Sarah.